Click the 'Play' button to read out loud this webpage content

-Lord Ganapathi is believed to be present in as many as 32 different forms and Simha Ganapathi is regarded as 29th among them.
-‘Simha’ is lion and the Lord seated on this king of the jungle, is being called ‘Simha Ganapathi’.
-In this form, Ganesh rides on a mighty, fearless and formidable lion, and thus transmits power and confidence to the devotees.
-He is fair-complexioned and is unique, having eight hands, and holding the stringed instrument Veena, a sprig of the wish-fulfilling divine tree Kalpavriksha, a blossoming lotus, a bouquet of flowers, a pot of jewels known as Ratna Kumbha and a discus in six of them.
+Simha Ganapati is regarded as the 29th among the 32 different forms of Ganapati.
+‘Simha’ means a lion and the Lord seated on this magnificent animal is called as ‘Simha Ganapati.’
+In this form, Ganesha rides on a mighty, fearless and formidable lion, and thus transmits power and confidence to the devotees.
+He is fair-complexioned and unique, having eight hands, and holding the stringed instrument Veena, a sprig of the wish-fulfilling divine tree Kalpa Vriksha, a blossoming lotus, a bouquet of flowers, a pot of jewels known as Ratna Kumbha and a discus in six of them.
 While he is holding the boon-granting Varada mudra in his main right hand, his principal left hand sports Abhaya mudra, offering protection to the devotees.
-In some cases, he is also depicted as having a composite face of a lion and an elephant, and holding a mini-icon of the lion in one of his hands.
+In some cases, he is also depicted as having a composite face of a lion and an elephant and holding a mini-icon of the lion in one of his hands.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.